 You can play sound through the projector's speaker system if your video source has audio output ports.

-If you are projecting video using a Computer port, connect the projector to the video source using an optional stereo mini-jack audio cable.
+Connect the projector to the video source using a stereo mini-jack adapter cable (with one 3.5 mm mini-plug and two RCA plugs).